Extended car warranties provide peace of mind knowing that major repairs on your vehicle will be covered after the manufacturer’s warranty expires.

 When your car warranty is backed by a car insurance company, on the other hand, you have a way to confirm your claims are paid.
 Plus, auto insurance companies are regulated by the Federal Trade Commission.

 What does that mean for your extended car warranty?

 The most important thing is that an auto insurance company is required to hold enough assets to pay off all their claims.
 Additionally, you can better trust the fee you’re paying because car insurance companies are required to base them on realistic claim expectations, not inflated estimates.

-The bottom line here is that you need to make certain your extended warranty company has the longevity to actually be there when you need it the most.
+Make sure your extended warranty company has the longevity to actually be there when you need them.
 That’s probably not going to be in the first week of your vehicle service contract.
 Instead, it could be a few years down the road when you’ve already paid months and months of premiums.

 Choose wisely right at the beginning to avoid a costly mistake in the future.